-Borrower vs. bank factors also have similar economic significance.
-Moving from the first to the third quartile of the distribution of the estimated borrower(\time) fixed effects increases the acceptance of applications by 52.4 p.p., and by 50.5 p.p. for bank(\time) effects.
+applications by 52.4 p.p., and by 50.5 p.p. for bank(time) effects.
 Without time fixed effects interacted with borrower or bank effects, results are very similar for borrower and bank factors (50.0 p.p. and 46.2 p.p., respectively).
 All these estimated effects are large in absolute value, and also relative to the average acceptance of loan applications (43.42%).

-For loan pricing, differently, borrower factors are much more important.
-Borrower\time (bank\time) factors explain 92.2% (56.0%) of the adjusted R-squared of annual loan interest rates (and without interacted time effects, 32.3% vs. just 3.9%).
-Moreover, moving from the first to the third quartile of the distribution of estimated borrower (bank) fixed effects increase the gross loan rates by 1.2 p.p.
-(0.15 p.p.), which is high given the average loan rates (2.44%).
-Therefore, without time fixed effects, for loan pricing, borrower factors are at least eight times stronger than bank factors.
+For loan pricing, differently, borrower factors are substantially more important.
+Borrowertime (banktime) factors explain 92.2% (56.0%) of the adjusted R-squared of annual loan interest rates (and without interacted time effects, 32.3% vs. just 3.9%).5 Moreover, moving from the first to the third quartile of the distribution of estimated borrower (bank) fixed effects increase the gross loan rates by 1.2 p.p.
+(0.15 p.p.), which is high given the average loan rates (2.44%).6 Therefore, without time fixed effects, for loan pricing, borrower factors are at least eight times stronger than bank factors.

 Granting loan applications is moreover positively associated to ex-ante higher bank capital and size and negatively related to sovereign debt and liquidity holdings (also to loan charge-offs, but in this case, it is not significant at conventional levels).
+Therefore, higher values of bank fixed effects estimated in the regressions based on the experimental data are associated to stronger bank balance sheets.
 Differently, for loan pricing, bank observables are not associated to different loan prices, consistent with the previous result that only borrower factors are key in loan pricing.